Cuban Revolutionary Air and Air Defense Force: 2nd Guards Aviation Brigade "Girón Beach"

 The 2nd Guards "Playa Girón" Aviation Brigade, based in San Antonio de los Baños, is an elite unit of the DAAFAR.
 The San Antonio de los Baños air base was built at the end of World War II.
 In 1976, the unit stationed that received the current name of the Playa Girón Guards Aviation Brigade.
 In April 1961, was responsible for the defense of Cuba during the Bay of Pigs Invasion.
 Among its notable members was Cuban cosmonaut Arnaldo Tamayo Méndez.
 It is a recipient of the Antonio Maceo Order, which was awarded to it in 2014 on its 55th anniversary.
-In October 2019, the regiment called for the immediate release of former Brazilian President and leader of the Workers Party, Luis Inacio Lula da Silva.
+In October 2019, the regiment called for the immediate release of former Brazilian President and leader of the Workers Party, Luiz Inácio Lula da Silva.

 Aircraft

 Current inventory

+Due the aircraft age, much equipment is unserviceable, while a large portion of the fleet is reportedly in storage.

+Retired

+Prior to the Cuban Revolution, aircraft operated by the Air Force included: Vought O2U Corsair, Airco DH.4B, Curtiss JN-4D, Waco D-7, Bellanca Aircruiser, Howard Aircraft Corporation transports, Boeing-Stearman A73, Curtiss-Wright 19R-2, Grumman G-21 Goose, Aeronca L-3, Boeing-Stearman PT-13, Boeing-Stearman PT-17, North American T-6, North American P-51D Mustang, North American B-25J Mitchell, Douglas C-47, Lockheed T-33A, Hawker Sea Fury, de Havilland Canada DHC-2 Beaver fixed-wing aircraft, and Westland Whirlwind (S-55) helicopters.

+Post-Cuban Revolution aircraft that was previously operated includes: MiG-15bis/R/UTI, MiG-17AS/F, MiG-19P, MiG-23MF/BN/ML/US/UM, Antonov An-2, An-32, Ilyushin Il-14, Il-62, Yakovlev Yak-40, Zlin 226 fixed-wing aircraft plus Mil Mi-1, Mi-4A and Mi-14 helicopters.